ladislavhorky/osm-based-3d-street-map/README.md

   4. Go to `http://<your-server-name>:8070/store/map-config/osm-based-3d-street-map` to see the map.

 When building the web app similar to the one in this repo, the `mapConfig.json` needed for it is served at `http://<your-server-name>:8070/store/map-config/osm-based-3d-street-map/mapConfig.json`

+## How do I add my own resources to the map?

+It is quite easy!
+We have a [suite of tutorials](http://vtsdocs.melown.com/en/latest/tutorials/index.html) you may want to check out.